lpewton/stock-controller/README.md

 ### SECURITY MEASURES:
 All app functions were tested several times to make sure they worked under many conditions.

 Also, the ingredients and recipes are protected so that ingredients can only be deleted if they are not part of a recipe.
-Finally, when deleting ingredients, the user is offered double confirmation to make sure they make no mistakes.
+Finally, when deleting ingredients or recipes, the user is offered double confirmation to make sure they make no mistakes.

 Users can only access their pages when they are logged in and in the correct worker type user.
 If not, they will be redirected to the home page.